 Manage intrusive thoughts

-Intrusive thoughts are one of the hallmark symptoms of PPD.
+Intrusive thoughts are one of the most common postpartum depression symptoms.
 These are scary, unwanted thoughts that seem to come out of nowhere.
 They may be thoughts or you may actually find yourself picturing certain things.
 You may imagine something happening to the baby, or you may even see yourself doing something to the baby.

 First, do not beat yourself up over these thoughts.
 You are not a monster or a bad parent for having them.
 These thoughts are almost always rooted in a real fear or anxiety, and exploring that root will help you overcome such thoughts.